theymightbetim/vs-code-ai/README.md

 ## Features

-Adds a command to vsCode to open a chat dialog with DeepSeek r1 running locally with ollama
+Adds a command to vsCode to open a chat dialog with local AI Models using Ollama and the Ollama javascript library

 ## Requirements